CCurl/Projects/Thoughts/languages.md

 There are also many compiled languages, of which C is probably the best known.
 The LLVM C implementation has a VML, the Syntax for C is quite complex, and the optimization phase (when enabled/used) is (I believe) applied to the VML before the transformation of the ML to the target processor is done.

 ### Summary:
+It is pretty easy for an experienced programmer to parse source into a VML (depending, again, on the Syntax for the Source).

-It is my opinion that the "post VML" steps (transformation/link) that a compiler needs to do makes the problem orders of magnitude more difficult to solve.
+It is my opinion that the "post VML" steps (transformation/link) that a compiler needs to do makes the solution orders of magnitude more difficult to pull off.
 And if one wants to include some sort optimization of the generated ML, it is even more difficult.
 Many compiler tool-chains are multiple MB or GB beasts (not exactly minimal!).
+Modern machines (PCs) and Harvard architectures (many development boards) add even more complexity, because they impose more limits on what the program can do, and how to end up with code that actually runs on those systems.
+Older (vintage) systems were much simpler, and so it would be (at least somewhat) less difficult for those systems.

 Interpreters are able to avoid all that extra complexity, making them much more "minimal".